AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/AI-assistant-right-panel.md

 A text prompt is an instruction, question, or statement that guides the AI Assistant in generating a specific response or output.

-You can use a text prompt to analyze the content, answer queries, or generate the required output.
+You can use a text prompt to change the content and generate an output.
 For example, you can generate a summary of the features of a product and use it in your report to showcase the product.
 You can also use this feature to compare two products.
 For example, you can also create a comparison table for the features of two products.

-1. Select the text for which you want to use the text prompt and generate an output.
+1. Select the text for which you want to use the text prompt.
 1. Select **Use text prompt** ![ai use text prompt icon](./images/ai-use-text-prompt.svg)from the **AI Assistant**  panel.
 1. Give a prompt in one of the following ways:

     - Choose a prompt from the suggested prompts.
-    - Edit a suggested prompt to create a custom prompt.
+    - Revise or edit a suggested prompt to create a custom prompt as per your requirements.

         >[!NOTE]
         >